pyeventsourcing/eventsourcing-django/README.md

 After migrating the database and constructing the application object, the application object's methods can be called.
-The application object's methods may be called from Django view and form classes.
+The application object's methods may be called from Django views and forms.

 ```python
 # Call application command methods.